QuantEcon/lecture-python-intro/lectures/networks.md

 ```

-Next we populate it with nodes and edges.
+Next, we populate it with nodes and edges.

 To do this we write down a list of
 all edges, with *poor* represented by *p* and so on: